 Make Sure Vents Are Free Of Clutter

 If you have a vent near your floor, make sure there is no furniture, curtains, or clutter surrounding it.
 Not only does this block air from properly flowing from the furnace, but it also can become a fire hazard when warm air is coming out.
+Additionally, be sure to wipe down your registers and ducts, cleaning off dust and other debris.

 Turn Down The Thermostat